A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-\begin{proof-sketch} As in the univariate case, we begin by eliminating repeated factors from $f$ via square-free reduction.
-This is done by repeatedly dividing $f$ by $\gcd(f, \partial_x f)$, yielding a square-free polynomial.
-The efficiency of these operations follows from the structural results on algebraic circuits discussed in \Cref{subsec:struct-results}.
-After this step, we may assume that $f = g h$, where $g$ and $h$ are coprime.
+\begin{proof-sketch} As in the univariate case, we first perform a square-free reduction to ensure $f$ has no repeated factors, by dividing $f$ by $\gcd(f, \partial_y f)$.
+The efficiency of this step follows from the structural results on algebraic circuits discussed in \Cref{subsec:struct-results}.
 It is important to note that the multiplicity parameter $e$ appearing in the final size bound for the factor originates from this square-free reduction step.

-As before, we apply a linear transformation to make $f$ monic in $x$, followed by a shift to reduce it to a bivariate polynomial (see \Cref{thm:hilbert-irr}).
-After this sequence of transformations, we may assume that $f = g h \in \mathbb{F}[x, y]$, where $g$ and $h$ are coprime, and $f$ is monic in $x$.
-Moreover, $g(x, 0)$ and $h(x, 0)$ are also coprime.
-These conditions together set the stage for applying Hensel lifting.
-It is important to observe here that these preprocessing steps are reversible and can be efficiently performed on circuits.
+Next, as before we apply a linear transformation to make $f$ monic in $x$.
+To reduce the problem to bivariate factoring, we invoke the effective Hilbert Irreducibility Theorem (\Cref{thm:hilbert-irr}), effectively projecting the variables $\vecx, y$ onto a two-dimensional plane spanned by $x$ and $y$.
+This projection preserves the irreducibility profile of the factors.
+After this sequence of transformations, we work with the polynomial $f = g \cdot h \in \F[x, y]$, where $g$ and $h$ remain coprime and $f$ is monic in $y$.
+Furthermore, we can ensure that the restriction to $y=0$ preserves coprimality, meaning $g(x, 0)$ and $h(x, 0)$ are coprime.
+These conditions satisfy the prerequisites for Hensel lifting.
+Crucially, all these preprocessing steps are reversible and can be efficiently implemented using algebraic circuits.

 We iteratively apply Hensel lifting to compute polynomials $g_k$ and $h_k$ such that $f \equiv g_k \cdot h_k \pmod{y^{2^k}}$.
-The lifting proceeds until $2^k > 2d^2$(refer to \Cref{prop:factor-existence}).
+The lifting proceeds until $2^k > 2d^2$ (refer to \Cref{prop:factor-existence}).
 Each iteration consists of basic algebraic operations outlined in \Cref{eq:monic-hensel-lift}, all of which can be performed efficiently by leveraging the structural results of algebraic circuits.
-Since Hensel lifting yields only an \emph{approximate} factorization modulo $y^{2^k}$, the actual factor $g$ of $f$ is recovered by solving the linear system $g' \equiv g_k \cdot \ell \pmod{y^{2^k}}$.
+Since Hensel lifting yields only an \emph{approximate} factorisation modulo $y^{2^k}$, the actual factor $g$ of $f$ is recovered by solving the linear system $g' \equiv g_k \cdot \ell \pmod{y^{2^k}}$.

 By computing the $\gcd$ of $f$ with the solution $g'$ of the linear system, we recover a non-trivial factor $g$ of $f$.
 Finally, we reverse all preprocessing steps to obtain an algebraic circuit computing $g$. \end{proof-sketch}